-At the base of every good football player is a solid foundation in the mid-section.
-Without a strong midsection the transition of power from your hips to your legs and arms may not be as effective when trying to accelerate or catch a pass.
+At the base of every good softball player is a solid foundation in the mid-section.
+Without a strong midsection the transition of power from your hips to your legs and arms may not be as effective when trying to run after a ball or swing for the fences.
 Core work can be done at any time during the workout.
 Preferably it should be done after the warm up and before plyometrics.
 Core work can be done every day of the week but a minimum of three days is optimal for core strengthening.
 Below is a simple core strengthening workout that will aid in developing your mid-section.